vboyev-MSFT/defender-docs/defender-endpoint/ios-whatsnew.md

 Microsoft Defender for Endpoint on iOS enables **Optional Permissions** in the onboarding flow.
 Currently the permissions required by Defender for Endpoint are mandatory in the onboarding flow.
 With this feature, admin can deploy Defender for Endpoint on BYOD devices without enforcing the mandatory **VPN Permission** during onboarding.
 End users can onboard the app without the mandatory permissions and can later review these permissions.
 This feature is currently present only for enrolled devices (MDM).

 With **Disable Web Protection**, customers who don't want to set up a VPN can configure to disable **Web Protection** and deploy Defender for Endpoint without that feature.
-Other Defender for Endpoint features will continue to work.
+Other Defender for Endpoint features continue to work.
 This configuration is available for both the enrolled (MDM) devices and unenrolled (MAM) devices.

 ## Integration with Tunnel

 Microsoft Defender for Endpoint on iOS can now integrate with Microsoft Tunnel, a VPN gateway solution to enable security and connectivity in a single app.
 Integration with Tunnel provides a simpler, secure VPN experience on iOS with just one app.
 This feature was earlier available only on Android.
 For more information, [see the techcommunity post here](https://techcommunity.microsoft.com/t5/microsoft-endpoint-manager-blog/what-s-new-in-microsoft-endpoint-manager-2204-april-edition/ba-p/3297995)

 ## Improved experience on supervised iOS devices